Semintra Oral Solution 4 mg/mL (Canada)This page contains information on Semintra Oral Solution 4 mg/mL for veterinary use.

 Elevated liver enzymes have been very rarely observed and values normalized following cessation of therapy.

 Effects attributable to the pharmacological activity of the product observed at the recommended treatment dose included reductions in blood pressure and slight decreases in red blood cell counts.
-If you notice any serious effects or other effects not mentioned in this package insert, please inform your veterinarian.
+If you notice any serious effects or other effects not mentioned in the package insert, please inform your veterinarian.

 a) Mechanism of Action: